1910. Painting the Eifel tower to keep it from rusting away. Public copyrights by the National Library of France.

 Fritz Eske (left) and the Königshangel route being climbed by Bernd Arnold.

 1965:Königshangel (Elbsandstein) is successfully free climbed by Fritz Eske.
 Protected by jammed-in balls of rope, Fritz makes it through the overhanging crack, which is considered a new level of tough free climbing at that moment (2 years later Fritz Eske and his team disappear in fog right after the Hinterstoisser Traverse on Eiger-Nordwand, when the mist clears they're all found dead).
-It takes 17 years and a multitude of tears, 'till Bernd Arnold (the region's barefoot climber, already exploring several new difficulty grades since years) to make the second ascent, surfing on the new vibe in the west (like Frankenjura just over the Iron Curtain).
+It takes 17 years and probably many tears 'till Bernd Arnold (the region's barefoot climber, already exploring several new difficulty grades since years) to make the second ascent, surfing on the new vibe in the west (like Frankenjura just over the Iron Curtain).
 Soon Bern Arnold climbs in the Karakoram with Kurt Albert.

 1965.
 Czech Vilém Heckel in the Hindu Kush (available to people from the Eastern Bloc) and the Elbsandstein.